Posted: SEPTEMBER 3, 2025

 1

-Immigration and Economic Growth: Immigration has long been tied to economic expansion.
+Immigration and Economic Growth: Immigration has long been linked to economic expansion.
 A 2024 Congressional Budget Office report estimated that adding 1.7 million immigrants per year over five years could boost U.S. GDP by $8.9 trillion by 2034, raising growth by 3.2%.

-The logic is straightforward:
+The reasoning is clear:

-• A larger workforce expands productive capacity.
+• A larger workforce increases productive capacity.

-• More consumers drive demand.
+• More consumers drive greater aggregate demand.

 Size of the U.S. Prime Age (25-54) Workforce & Share of Growth by Nativity